Samadhi And Jhanas – Concentration And Absorption

 “How does the development of concentration lead to peace and calm here and now?
-When properly engaged in Shamatha-Vipassana meditation, one is withdrawn from sensuality and unskillful mental qualities.
-They enter and remain in the first jhana, delight and pleasure born of withdrawal and accompanied by focused thought and insight.
+When properly engaged in Jhana meditation, one is withdrawn from sensuality and unskillful mental qualities.
+They enter and remain in the first jhana, delight, and pleasure born of withdrawal and accompanied by focused thought and insight.

 “As concentration deepens further they enter and remain in the second jhana.
 Focused thoughts and insight still.
 Delight and pleasure born of composure and inner poise arise.